We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-Given two integers n and k, return the number of different arrays consisting of numbers from 1 to n such that there are exactly k inverse pairs.
-An inverse pair is defined as a pair of indices [i, j] where 0 <= i < j < nums.length and nums[i] > nums[j].
-Since the answer can be large, return it modulo 10^9 + 7.
+Given two integers n and k, count the number of different arrays consisting of numbers from 1 to n such that there are exactly k inverse pairs (an inverse pair is a pair of indices [i, j] where 0 <= i < j < n and nums[i] > nums[j]).
+Since the answer can be huge, return it modulo 10^9 + 7.

 Key Insights